 Whisk together the garlic, olive oil, butter, black pepper, salt and hot sauce.
 Place brussels sprouts in a bowl and toss with the garlic mixture.
 Put sprouts on a baking pan and roast in preheated 400 degree oven for about 30 minutes, turning once.
 Makes 4 servings.

 Note: You can add bacon or bacon bits.
 You can also sprinkle with fresh shredded parmesan cheese.

 Try this healthy little addition to any recipe and Enjoy!

 Feel free to “share” with your friends by clicking on the Facebook, Pinterest or E-mail buttons at the bottom of each post.
 You can print by clicking on the printer icon below.

 Just a reminder to look on the right hand side of this page and type in your e-mail address so you don’t miss new posts when they come out!
 Your e-mail will not be shared with anyone.
-We have more than 20,000 e-mail subscribers and they are always the first to know about any new posts.
+We have almost 22,000 e-mail subscribers and they are always the first to know about any new posts.